vosslab/emwy/README.md

 # emwy

-**emwy** stands for "*edit movies with yaml*" it is a command line tool for splicing and combining movies.
+**emwy** stands for "*<u>e</u>dit <u>m</u>ovies <u>w</u>ith <u>y</u>aml*" it is a command line tool for splicing and combining movies, with many custom features that only I desire.

+**emwy** is pronounced as one syllable like a child attempting to say the name "Emily", but getting the "w" sound instead of the "l" sound and skipping the "i" in the middle. &#477;m-we

 # Why emwy?

 Most GUI based NLE (non-linear editors) have a high latency while editing which slowed things down and did not match my style.

 I did a search for other command line editors, but did not find any at the time, so I wrote my own.
 Since I have found two:

 * [AviSynth](http://avisynth.nl/index.php/Main_Page)
 * [MLT Multimedia Framework](https://www.mltframework.org/)